 Ally Financial Inc. (together with its consolidated subsidiaries unless the context otherwise requires, Ally, or we, us, or our) is a leading digital financial-services company.
-As a customer-centric company with passionate customer service and innovative financial solutions, we are relentlessly focused on "Doing It Right" and being a trusted financial-services provider to our consumer, commercial, and corporate customers.
-We are one of the largest full-service automotive finance operations in the country and offer a wide range of financial services and insurance products to automotive dealerships and consumers.
-Our award-winning online bank (Ally Bank, Member FDIC and Equal Housing Lender) offers mortgage lending, personal lending, and a variety of deposit and other banking products, including savings, money-market, and checking accounts, certificates of deposit, and individual retirement accounts.
+As a customer-centric company with passionate customer service and innovative financial solutions, we are relentlessly focused on "Doing it Right" and being a trusted financial-services provider to our consumer, commercial, and corporate customers.
+We are one of the largest full-service automotive finance operations in the United States and offer a wide range of financial services and insurance products to automotive dealerships and consumers.
+Our award-winning digital direct bank (Ally Bank, Member FDIC and Equal Housing Lender) offers mortgage lending, point-of-sale personal lending, and a variety of deposit and other banking products, including savings, money-market, and checking accounts, certificates of deposit, and individual retirement accounts.
 Additionally, we offer securities-brokerage and investment-advisory services through Ally Invest.
-Our robust corporate-finance business offers capital for equity sponsors and middle-market companies.
-We are a Delaware corporation and are registered as a BHC under the Bank Holding Company Act of 1956, as amended, and an FHC under the GLB Act.
+Our corporate-finance business offers capital for equity sponsors and middle-market companies.
+We are a Delaware corporation and are registered as a BHC under the BHC Act, and an FHC under the GLB Act.